danhdanhtuan0308/RAGops/README.md

 ### Continuous improvement

-Adding :
+Future Improvement :

-- Maybe adding inginx as API gateway ?
 - Sematic Caching ( Redis )
-- Model Serving ( BentoML instead of FastAPI for dynamic batch request + faster inference & embedding by leverage CPU/GPU )
 - Deploy on GKE or Cloud-Run ( only for the RAGsystem , not for others services )
-- Rare-limit design + Load balancing
-- Adding Open-Ele prometheus and Gafana
+- prometheus direct scraping metrics from application and Gafana to monitoring
+- Github Action for CICD (write function test and Ingeration testing )

+Maybe :
-- Adding LLM guardrails
+- LLM Graudrails
+- Load-balancing and Rarelimit design
+- Terraform for automate Google Cloud deployment

 ### Data-Pipeline  : Ingestion from arXiv API -> Google Cloud (data-lake) -> Google BigQuery (data-warehouse)